kosekmi/quic-opensand-emulation/README.md

 ### Scenario configuration

 These parameters configure the scenarios that are executed.
 All combinations of all configured values are executed.
-Environment parameters (Type E) control the circumstance in which the measurements are performed.
-Transport parameters (Type T) affect the protocols that are measured.
-The combination of values for E and T parameters create a scenario.
-Measurement parameters (Type M) apply to all scenarios.

-E.g. if orbits `-O GEO,MEO` (Type E), congestion controls `-C rrrr,cccc` (Type T) and goodput measurements `-N 5` (Type M) are configured, four different scenarios are executed, each being measured 5 times.
+Please see ```Scenario file format``` and ```Example file``` for a more fine-grained control over the individual scenarios and example configurations.

 | Name | Argument   | Description | Default | Type |
 | ---- | ---------- | --- | --- | --- |